 The best part about this style is much of Steampunk clothing can be purchased at thrift stores.
-A few key items that my difficult to find would be aviator glasses and top hats.
+A few key items that may be a little more difficult to find would-be aviator glasses and top hats.
+Read on and get some men's steampunk costume ideas.

 If you are not into searching for thrift store items to get your Steampunk look together than this guide is for you.
-For do it yourselves I will give you ideas on how to look Steampunk.
+For doing it yourselves I will give you ideas on how to look Steampunk.
 For the quick and dirty we will provide links to purchase your Steampunk gear.
-Click any picture for Amazon pricing.

 6 Basic Steampunk Rules